Advocates of Science and Technology for the People

 The group is notable for its promotion of citizen science and is very vocal regarding many issues confronting the country.
 Agham regularly conducts fact finding missions of environmental disasters in cooperation with sectoral organizations, particularly peasants’ and workers’ groups.

 Agham is affiliated with the Bagong Alyansang Makabayan (BAYAN), a coalition of progressive organizations and openly supports Bayan Muna Partylist of the Makabayan bloc in the Philippine Congress.
 Agham should not be confused with AGHAM Partylist, a political party founded in 2005 of which the former has no affiliation with.

 History

 Agham was founded on July 24, 1999, by Dr. Aloysius Baes, an environmental chemist and Martial Law activist and Dr. Giovanni Tapang, a physicist.
 Dr. Baes greatly influenced the formulation of the five concerns that the organization would focus on: environment, public utilities, food security and self-sufficiency, scientific and mass culture and national industrialization.
-In addition the Agham would strive to promote the welfare of Filipino scientists.
+In addition, Agham would strive to promote the welfare of Filipino scientists.